 Remember, a satisfied customer will come back to you again, and the next time, it will not be with another query but with an intent to buy.
 Also, chatbots help not only in customer acquisition, but also, thanks to the user satisfaction, customer retention.

-We have 3 patents applied.
+We have 3 patents applied for.
 Our Cognitive AI Framework is based on AI, ML & NLP – which has multi-layered components with deep multi-task learning to give accurate responses at optimized computing costs.
 Our chatbot can be integrated with any website or app within 10 minutes.

 Ankush, speaking of the patents you have applied for reminds me of something interesting that happened with you recently.
 You code too, right?
 Tell us about when you suddenly decided to sit down and do yourself something that even the technical experts in your team said would take time.
 The challenge had to do with creating a new language for Chatbots.
 Tell us that story first.